msirull/skynet/README.md

 ======
 AWS Autonomy...going beyond automation

+Note: While this is feature complete, this is still in testing and has a few assumptions about my environment.
+If you're interested in trying it out, just shoot me an email at dev at sirull dot com.
+Thanks!

 Basic Concepts:
 - Servers talk to each other to coordinate operations including: code updates, config updates, service registration, etc.
 - Stacks autoupdate from Github webhooks